Afxsoft/CMS/README.md

-Simple PHP framework
+Simple PHP CMS
 ====================

-*That is simple PHP framework using MVC.*
+*That is simple PHP CMS using MVC.*

 Prereq
 ------